-The majority of the proposed fees assume full cost recovery, which will result in additional revenue and also limit the amount of General Funds used to subsidize user fees.
+The majority of the proposed fees assume full cost recovery, which would result in additional revenue and also limit the amount of General Funds used to subsidize user fees.
 Also, far more equity between taxpayers and fee-payers, as well as fairness between property-related and non-property related services could be secured, assisting in the City's continued financial stability into the future.

-The proposed fees will also adopt Consumer Price Index adjustment for All Urban Consumers - Riverside-San Bernardino-Ontario, CA (CPI), as of December of the preceding (calendar) year and made effective for July 1 each fiscal year, allowing for automatic annual adjustments, including increases and decreases.
+The proposed fees would also adopt Consumer Price Index for All Urban Consumers - Riverside-San Bernardino-Ontario, CA (CPI) not to exceed 4%, as of December of the preceding year and made effective for July 1 each fiscal year allowing for automatic annual adjustments, including increases and decreases, beginning July 1, 2024.